Morpho Risk Assessment: What Happens to $45M of WETH/USDC Debt if ETH Drops 20%?

 | Protocol | Morpho Blue | Morpho API |

-| Market | WETH/USDC on Base | Chain ID: 8453 |
+| Network | Base | Chain ID: 8453 |

 | Total Borrowed | ~$45.56M | Collected: January 27, 2026 |

-| Liquidation LTV (LLTV) | 86% | Protocol parameter |
+| Liquidation LTV (LLTV) | 86% | Market parameter |

-| Active Borrowers Analyzed | 50 (top positions) | Collected: January 27, 2026 |
+| Active Borrowers Analyzed | 50 top positions | Collected: January 27, 2026 |

-Historical Reference: The August 5, 2024 Crash
+Historical Stress Event: August 5, 2024

 | Time (UTC) | ETH Price | Drop from Peak |